 RESTORE command, then by default RMAN restores a data file or control file to its original location by copying an image copy backup to that location.
 Image copies are chosen over backup sets because of the extra overhead of reading through an entire backup set in search of files to be restored.

 If you must restore and recover a current data file, and if you have an image copy available on disk, then you do not need to have RMAN copy the image copy back to its old location.
-Instead, you can use the image copy in place as a replacement for the data file to be restored.
-"Performing Complete Recovery After Switching to a Copy" explains how to perform this task.
+Instead, you can use the image copy in place as a replacement for the data file to be restored as described in "Performing Complete Recovery After Switching to a Copy".

 RMAN can use image copies created by mechanisms outside of RMAN, such as native operating system file copy commands or third-party utilities that leave image copies of files on disk.
 This type of copy is known as a user-managed backup or operating system backup.